-Here is a brief plot summary of King John:
+Here is a brief King John summary:

 John is, in the meantime, having a problem with the Pope.
 The Pope has excommunicated him, and his envoy, Pandulph, orders the French King to resume hostilities with John.
-During one of the battles John captures his nephew, Arthur.
+During one of the battles, John captures his nephew, Arthur.
 He gives orders for his execution but his chamberlain, Hubert, disobeys the order.
 While trying to escape, Arthur falls to his death.
-The nobles accuse John of murder and defect to the French side.
+The nobles accuse John of murder, and defect to the French side.
 John is forced to hand over his crown to Pandulph, although receives it back, but his kingdom is now under the Pope’s control.

 Pandulph now tries to stop the conflict, but the French won’t co-operate and the armies meet at Edmundsbury.
 The nobles don’t trust the French King and they return to John.
 The French King comes to terms with John through Pandulph, but John is not there to see that as he is poisoned by a monk while staying at Swinstead Abbey.
 He is succeeded by his son, King Henry III.

 And that’s a quick King John summary.
 What are your thoughts – anything unclear, or missing?
 Please let us know in the comments section below.See summaries of Shakespeare’s other plays >>